|

 As

-it was, he got imprisoned in Edinburgh Castle, but after a year’s confinement
+it was, he got imprisoned in Edinburgh Castle, but after less than a year’s confinement

 went into exile.
 He lived thus two years in great poverty and distress in